makma/fingerprintjs.com/content/blog/when-anti-tracking-makes-you-identifiable-how-ad-blockers-can-be-used-for-browser-fingerprinting.md

 * Star, follow or fork our [GitHub project](https://github.com/fingerprintjs/fingerprintjs)
 * Email us your questions at oss@fingerprintJS.com
-* Sign up to our [newsletter](https://mailchi.mp/708d84efc0c1/updates-signup) for updates
 * Join our team to work on exciting research in online security: work@fingerprintjs.com